matsengrp/transport/README.md

+# transport

-# Comparing TCR repertoires via optimal transport
+This repository accompanies the manuscript _Comparing TCR repertoires via optimal transport_, by Olson, Schattgen, Thomas, Bradley, and Matsen.

-Branden J Olson, Stefan A Schattgen, Paul G Thomas, Philip Bradley, Frederick A Matsen IV

-This repository contains the necessary dependencies and in-house code used to produce all analyses and figures as seen in the [Manuscript](https://github.com/matsengrp/transport-tex).
-Below we describe how the installation of dependencies and provide instructions for one to reproduce all analyses.
+It provides instructions to reproduce the analyses.

+Note that this repository contains data generously shared by our collaborators and described in the manuscript _Intestinal Intraepithelial Lymphocyte Repertoires are Imprinted Clonal Structures Selected for MHC Reactivity_ by Schattgen, Crawford, Van de Velde, Chu, Mazmanian, Bradley, and Thomas.
+Please cite that paper if you use these data.

 ## Installation and Dependencies

-1. First, clone the repository and it's sub modules
+1. First, clone the repository and its sub modules

 ```bash
 git clone --recurse-submodules https://github.com/matsengrp/transport.git